Why this matters

 What foods can I sell from home in Arizona?

-Arizona's cottage food lane is mainly for foods that do not need time or temperature control for safety.
+Arizona's basic cottage food rules mainly cover foods that do not need time or temperature control for safety.
+Arizona also has a path for prepared or time/temperature-control foods, and that path requires a separate permit.
 Common no-go categories include fish, shellfish, raw milk, acidified foods, fermented foods.